 Any person who prints, publishes, distributes, or broadcasts election material during an election period must ensure an authorisation is stated on the material.
-This includes third parties such as non-profits or local organisations participating in the election as well as candidates and registered political parties.

 Material can be authorised by any person.

 The authorisation must show the name and address of the person authorising the material.
 It must be a physical address (typically the person's own residential address).
 This address must not be a post office box.